IkkiSoftware/dotfiles/README.md

 ### Prerequisites

-- An Arch-like operating system
+- An Arch-like operating system (only required for the installation with the script)
 - `curl` or `wget` should be installed
 - git